k-radlak/IDCNN/README.md

 # Impulse Detection Convolutional Neural Network (IDCNN)

 The code prepared based on the tensorflow implementation of DnCNN from https://github.com/crisb-DUT/DnCNN-tensorflow, which was designed for Gaussian noise removal.
-The proposed filter is a modyfication of the DnCNN desiged for impulsive noise removal.
+The proposed filter called IDCNN is a modyfication of the DnCNN desiged for impulsive noise removal.